3dlg-hcvc/OPDMulti/README.md

 We also provide the code about how to process the [MultiScan](https://github.com/smartscenes/multiscan.git) dataset to OPDMulti dataset.
 So, you can process your own dataset through this procedure to get the customized dataset for OPDMulti task.
 Details can be found in [data_process](data_process).

 ## Training
-To train from the scratch, you can use below commands.
+To train from the scratch, you can use the below commands.
 The output will include evaluation results on the val set.

 ```sh
 cd opdformer